mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 Number of groups in the dataset: 1875
 ```

-After calling the data enhancement function, check that the dataset `size` has changed from 60000 to 1875, which meets the expectations of the `mnist_ds.batch` operation in our data enhancement ($60000/32=1875$).
+After the data augmentation function is called, the dataset `size` changes from 60000 to 1875, which meets the expectations of the `mnist_ds.batch` operation in data augmentation ($60000/32=1875$).

-During the above enhancement process:
+In the preceding augmentation process:

 - The `label` data enhancement operation in the dataset: